waweruedwin8/EdSQL-RDBMS/README.md

 - **Binary storage format:** JSON observability was more valuable for debugging
 - **ACID transactions:** Would require WAL implementation (future work)

-These are conscious trade-offs, not oversights.
-I prioritized building a **working, testable system** over theoretical perfection.
+In this projects Scenario I prioritized building a **working, testable system** over theoretical perfection.

 ---

-## 🎯 Future Enhancements
+## Future Enhancements

 If I continue developing EdSQL, I would add: